 This is such a cute cake design for anniversaries, Valentine's Day, engagement party, or any occasion celebrating a happy couple.

-How to Make our Stick Figure Couple from Candy Coating
+How to Make a Stick Figure Cake Design

 There's just something so cheerful about stick figure drawings, isn't there?
 Years ago, we made a cute Stick Figure Family Cake Tutorial for Father's Day.

 We had so much fun with it that we decided to revisit stick figures again this year!

 In today's cake tutorial, our stick figure couple is created using a template that is placed beneath waxed paper on a cookie sheet.
 We then traced the design in candy coating (tinted with black, red, and yellow candy colors).our

 Then we chilled them and placed onto the cake!

 If you would prefer, you could also do your figures in buttercream if you are comfortable with free handing the design right onto the cake.

 However, what I like about the chocolate candy coating is that it gives our people a little dimension, and we could use a template.

 We've made lots of fun Valentine's Day cakes and tutorials over the years!
 Don't miss our full roundup of favorite Valentine's Day Cakes here: Favorite Valentine's Day Cakes from My Cake School